r-teller/terraform-google-cloud-vpn/README.md

 ## Terraform Resource Dynamic Name Generation
 Terraform Resource state Id's and names are dynamically generated based on attributes of the resource formatted using x500 name-based uuids.
  - https://developer.hashicorp.com/terraform/language/functions/uuidv5
- - Including the `name` attribute in a resource will explitly name the resource based on that attribute but will still randomly generate a unique terraform state id
+ - Including the `name` attribute in a resource will explicitly name the resource based on that attribute but will still randomly generate a unique terraform state id
-> If the dynamically generated uuid based name are to long for your environment you can set the `var.generate_random_shortnames` to `true` and uuid will be trimmed by 28 characters to reduce resource name lenght considerably.
+> If the dynamically generated uuid based name are to long for your environment you can set the `var.generate_random_shortnames` to `true` and uuid will be trimmed by 28 characters to reduce resource name length considerably.
 Depending on the number of resources deployed this may result in duplicately named resources.

 <details>
-  <summary>Display Resource Name Generation Feilds</summary>
+  <summary>Display Resource Name Generation Felids</summary>

 ## Cloud Router (google_compute_router)
 ### Local Side